About The Board

 Robert b.
 Hauger, Md FACP

 Robert Hauger, MD has practiced general internal medicine in Tulsa at the Saint Francis Health System as a part of the Warren Clinic since 1994.
-In addition to his practice of both hospital and ambulatory internal medicine, he is currently serving as the President of the Medical Dental Staff of Saint Francis Hospital.
+In addition to his practice of both hospital and ambulatory internal medicine, he served as the President of the Medical Dental Staff of Saint Francis Hospital from 2017 through 2018.
 He has participated in the Comprehensive Primary Care Initiative.
 His interests include quality improvement and high functioning teams in healthcare.

 A lifelong Tulsan, Dr. Hauger attended the University of Oklahoma earning his bachelor’s degree in chemistry and mathematics then attended the University of Oklahoma College of Medicine.
 He trained in internal medicine at the University of Washington in Seattle.